 The web is now full of “things” instead of just servers and clients.
-But Very data scientist and IoT practice lead Jeff McGehee encourages developers not to get too alarmed — these “things” are just a new type of client (or server).
+But Very Director of Engineering Jeff McGehee encourages developers not to get too alarmed — these “things” are just a new type of client (or server).

 That’s the topic of Jeff’s May 30, 2018 presentation at the 13th annual php[tek] event in Atlanta.
 The session will explain how these “things” came on the scene, where their ecosystems are pushing the creation of new technology, and why web developers are in the best spot to make an impact.